VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes: Background

-This study focuses on the original structure of VT codes, which are a class of algebraic block codes composed of all binary vectors of length \(n\) that satisfy the following condition:
+VT codes are a class of algebraic block codes consisting of all binary vectors of length $n$ that satisfy the following condition:

-Here, \(m\) is a predefined integer, and \(a\) is an integer satisfying \(0 \leq a \leq m - 1\), typically referred to as the parity of the sequence \(v\).
-When \(m \geq n + 1\), the code can correct a deletion or insertion error, and when \(m \geq 2n\), it can correct an IDS error \cite{levenshtein1965binary}.
-In this work,the VT codes that correct IDS errors (\(m=2n+1\)) are investigated.
+where $m$ is a predefined integer, and $a \in \{0, 1, \dots, m-1\}$ is the parity of the sequence $v$.
+When $m \ge n+1$, the code can correct a single insertion or deletion error, and when $m \ge 2n$, it can correct a single IDS error \cite{levenshtein1965binary}.
+In this work, we focus on VT codes that correct IDS errors with $m = 2n + 1$.

-\subsection{VT encoder}
+\subsection{VT Encoder}